 How to Make a Shower Pan

-A mortar shower pan is so much nicer than a store bought fiberglass unit.
+A mortar shower pan is so much nicer than a store-bought fiberglass unit.
 Once you established your drain setup you’ll want to buy a shower pan drain as shown in the video.

 1) I like to lay down a layer of felt paper on the sub floor first.

-2) Now install the rubber membrane insuring that you have it going up the sides at least three inches on all four sides and that it is laying down nice and flat.
+2) Now install the rubber membrane ensuring that you have it going up the sides at least three inches on all four sides and that it is laying down nice and flat.
 Or as flat as you can get it.

 3) Now mix up some sand mortar mix for the base.
 And of course make sure you make straight lines all around your base, at least 1 1/2 thick at the base tapering down to the drain.
 I use a straight board cut to the width of the shower.
 Two different sizes may be needed.
-Along the base edges it should be all even but tapering down towards the drain.
-Let’s say your shower is three feet wide, then a 1/2 slope is more then enough.
+Along the base edges they should all be even but tapering down towards the drain.
+Let’s say your shower is three feet wide, then a 1/2 slope is more than enough.
 Remember, water will flow easy as long as you set the tiles good as well.